mdn/content/files/en-us/web/javascript/reference/global_objects/map/index.md

 **Browser `Map`-like objects** (or "maplike objects") are [Web API](/en-US/docs/Web/API) interfaces that behave in many ways like a `Map`.

-Just like `Map` they are ordered, and entries are iterated in the same sequence that they were added to the object, using all of the same looping constructs.
+Just like `Map`, entries can be iterated in the same order that they were added to the object.
-`Map`-like objects also share some of the same properties and methods.
+`Map`-like objects also have properties and methods that share the same name and behavior.
 However unlike `Map` they only allow specific predefined types for the keys and values of each entry.

 The allowed types are set in the specification IDL definition.